What is a Savannah cat?

 Litter box training

-Yes, Savannahs have good hygiene and learn litter box habits from their mother.
-All kittens are 100% litter box trained prior to leaving the cattery.
-Keep in mind that kittens are like “toddlers” and if given a big space with lots of freedom they could have accidents.
-They can get so caught up in playing and forget that they need to go until its too late.
-So in the beginning frequently take them to their litter box and tell them to go potty.
-They will learn real quick where the box is.
+Yes, Savannahs maintain good hygiene and learn litter box habits from their mother.
+All kittens are fully litter box trained before leaving the cattery.
+Keep in mind that kittens are like “toddlers”; if given a large space with plenty of freedom, they may have accidents.
+They can become so engrossed in play that they forget they need to go until it’s too late.
+Therefore, in the beginning, frequently take them to their litter box and encourage them to go potty.
+They will quickly learn where the box is.

-Start them in a small room or bathroom so they can get used to their new space and then give them more freedom once you feel they are comfortable with their space but keep reminding them few times a day where the litter box is until they are fully settled in their home.
-If a kitten has litter box issues there is probably a reason, like a bladder infection or something that keeps him from doing his potty safely.
+Start them in a small room or bathroom to help them get used to their new space.
+Then, give them more freedom once you feel they are comfortable.
+Keep reminding them a few times each day where the litter box is until they are fully settled in their home.
+If a kitten has litter box issues, there is likely a reason, such as a bladder infection or something that prevents him from using his potty safely.

 Do they require vaccines like any other cats?

 Kittens should receive their first veterinary visit and set of vaccines by 10 weeks of age.
-It is the responsibility of the owner to get the remaining boosters.
-We recommend the 3 ways vaccines, live modified or killed.
-Here at Dragonflycats we prefer the live modified, we had great success with it and not many adverse reactions or side effects.
+It is the owner’s responsibility to get the remaining boosters.
+We recommend three types of vaccines: live modified or killed.
+Here at Dragonflycats, we prefer the live modified option, as we have had great success with it and encountered few adverse reactions or side effects.

-We don’t vaccinate against feline leukemia or aids since our cattery is tested negative.
-It has been reported these vaccines have a lot and violent side effects in our breed, so for all these reason we don’t recommend it.
+We don’t vaccinate against feline leukemia or AIDS since our cattery has tested negative.
+It has been reported that these vaccines have many severe side effects in our breed, so for all these reasons, we don’t recommend them.

 Is there a waiting list?

-Savannah kittens are in high demand so it is very likely you may have to wait until new litters are born to get exactly what you want.
-This seems particularly true for the early generations since not many breeders are devoted to producing these generations.
-Since they are hard to produce and females gives small litters the quantity of early generations are limited on an annual basis.
-You may also have to wait if you are only interested in a kitten from a specific pairing.
+Savannah kittens are in high demand, so it is very likely you will have to wait until new litters are born to get exactly what you want.
+This seems particularly true for the early generations, as not many breeders are devoted to producing them.
+Since they are hard to breed and females give small litters, the quantity of early generations is limited on an annual basis.
+You may also have to wait if you are specifically interested in a kitten from a particular pairing.

-We require a deposit to add your name on our waiting list and it is not unusual to wait up to 12 months before the kitten of your choice becomes available.
+We require a deposit to add your name to our waiting list, and it is not unusual to wait up to 12 months before the kitten of your choice becomes available.
 You may decide that you cannot wait and purchase a cat from another breeder.
-As a matter of courtesy, please notify the breeders who have added you to their wait lists if you change plans, so that the next person on their lists can be given an opportunity to purchase.
+As a courtesy, please notify the breeders who have added you to their wait lists if you change your plans so that the next person on their lists can have the opportunity to purchase.

-Deposits are non-refundable since we use them to maintain our cattery and because without deposit we don’t produce kitten.
+Deposits are non-refundable because we use them to maintain our cattery, and without a deposit, we cannot produce kittens.

 When are kittend ready to go home?

-Breeders typically release their kittens to new homes anywhere between 10 to 14 weeks of age.
-We typically release our kittens to their new owners at 10-12 weeks of age depending on the generation and the stage of life of every kitten.
-Kittens may be held longer if they have had difficulty weaning or are not demonstrating 100% accurate litter box habits.
+Breeders typically place their kittens in new homes between 10 and 14 weeks of age.
+We usually place our kittens with their new owners at 10 to 12 weeks of age, depending on the generation and the individual kitten’s developmental stage.
+Kittens may be kept longer if they have had difficulty weaning or are not showing consistent litter box use.

 Are all kittens registered?

 Yes.
 The International Cat Association (TICA) accepts Savannahs for registration and show.
 All our cats are TICA registered.
-We will provide a breeder slip and a CCC registration with the microchip number registered for the ownership.
+We will provide a breeder slip registration with the microchip number

 Do Savannah cats get along with other animals (i.e. dogs, other cats, birds, bunnies, etc...)?

-Most of them get along pretty well but bringing a savannah or any animal into a home where other animals currently live, can be scary and make them act standoffish.
-But the majority get over it and they become buddies in no time.
+Most of them get along quite well, but introducing a Savannah or any animal into a home with other pets can be intimidating and may cause them to act standoffish.
+However, most adjust quickly and become buddies in no time.

 Savannahs NEED play mates!

-So having a dog or another savannah is the best.
-Some cat breed works but usually regular domestic cats can’t keep up with the savannah energy and get annoyed.
+Having a dog or a savannah cat is the best choice.
+Some cat breeds can work, but usually, regular domestic cats can’t keep up with the energy of savannahs and become annoyed.

 Vet Care

-For your new kitten, Savannah Cats can potentially have smaller than average livers due to the Serval ancestry, which can increase the risk of side effects with certain medications.
-Your veterinarian must be cautious when using certain medications for surgical procedures.
-An Isoflorane gas or an injectable anesthetic protocol that is specific to exotic or hybrid bred felines should be used.
+For your new kitten, Savannah Cats may have smaller-than-average livers due to their Serval ancestry, increasing the risk of side effects from certain medications.
+Your veterinarian should exercise caution when using specific medications for surgical procedures.
+An isoflurane gas or an injectable anesthetic protocol tailored for exotic or hybrid-bred felines should be utilized.

-Your veterinarian is always welcomed to consult with our cattery veterinarian before any procedures.
-Please contact us for further information if needed.
+Your veterinarian is always encouraged to consult with our cattery veterinarian before any procedures.
+Please feel free to contact us for more information if needed.

-•We tests for the Piruvate Kinase Deficiency (PK)Def.
+•We test for Piruvate Kinase Deficiency (PK Def).

 •Pyruvate kinase deficiency in cats is an inherited hemolytic anemia that is passed down from parents to offspring.
-An affected feline has an absence of the regulatory enzyme, pyruvate kinase, which is responsible for the metabolism of energy used to create more red blood cells.
+An affected feline has a deficiency of the regulatory enzyme pyruvate kinase, which is essential for the energy metabolism required to produce more red blood cells.

-•We also run pro-bnp test with Idexx for heart problems and our cat are also scanned for HCM.
+•We also run pro-BNP tests with IDEXX for heart problems, and our cats are scanned for HCM.

-•Our cattery is negative to Tritrichomonas Foetus, Giardia and Coccidia.
+•Our cattery tests negative for Tritrichomonas foetus, Giardia, and Coccidia.

-•All our cats are also negative to feline and leukemia.
+•All our cats are also harmful to feline and leukemia.

 Image Source : https://savannahcatassociation.org/savannah-cat-size/